 So, what about molasses?
-If you’ve been in the grow game long enough, you’ve probably heard about using molasses, which contains simple forms of carbohydrates like fructose and sucrose, as a supplement.
+If you’ve been in the grow game long enough, you’ve probably heard about using molasses as a supplement, which contains simple forms of carbohydrates like fructose and sucrose.

 The truth is that molasses can be a valuable supplement — if you’re growing in soil.
 However, for hydroponic growers, molasses simply is not the best choice for a couple of reasons.

 First of all, gooey molasses can easily clog up your system’s lines, as well as cause residue buildup in your reservoir, grow medium and even the roots themselves.
 Residue buildup in your root system is especially dangerous, as it can lead to such complications as root rot.

 Secondly, molasses — and other forms of over-the-counter sugar — are wildly inconsistent when it comes to quality and composition.
 And when it comes to your valuable crops, you need to ensure you’re providing high-quality, reliable, consistent supplementation.

 Advanced Nutrients Bud Candy: The Carbohydrate Supplement Specifically Designed For The Crops You Grow